 Fourth, Spartan Energy Fisker just unveiled three new electric vehicles for 2025.
 Fisker shared an image of its previously announced Ocean SUV in front of three other models: a “super-sports sedan” which is based on the E-Motion concept, another crossover model, and a truck.
 The pickup is still covered in the latest image, but the company already showed photos of the Alaska pickup back in February.

-Fifth, whereas competitor Nikola has yet to announce an OEM partner, Spartan Energy Fisker will use VW’s MEB electric vehicle platform.
+Fifth, reports are that Spartan Energy Fisker will use VW’s MEB electric vehicle platform.
 Volkswagen supplies the battery pack, platform, and electric motors, and Fisker supplies the bodies.
 This is a win-win for both companies and lessens the risk of owning Spartan Energy Fisker.

 Sixth, the key to making big money is getting in early.
 We weren’t the first, but we did recommend Tesla back in 2018.
 We also got our subscribers into NIO stock between $5 and $6, which you can read here.
 At current levels, Spartan Energy Fisker is incredibly cheap.
 The business combination valued Fisker at a $2.9 billion pro forma equity value, at the $10.00 per share PIPE price.
 Tesla has a current market cap of $294 billion, NIO $15 billion, and Nikola $12 billion.

 Seventh, the company is partnering with Electrify America for access to its charging stations.
 Electrify America is investing $2 billion through 2027 to build out a nationwide electric charging network.
 This puts Fisker’s charging capabilities on par with Tesla.